Famous, Rich, and Successful People Who Were High School or College Dropouts

 Maya Plisetskaya, ballerina.
 After graduating from the Boishoi ballet school, she began dancing professionally.
 She never attended college.

 Sidney Poitier, Oscar-winning actor.
 He only finished a few grades.
+He quit school at the age of 13 to help support his family.
 He could read at the fourth-grade level until a friend taught him how to read better when he was a struggling actor in New York City.

 Kevin Pollack, actor and comedian.
 After graduating from high school in San Jose, California, he moved to San Francisco to work as a comedian.